Constipation and Defecation Problems

 When the cause remains unclear, tests may be done.
 The doctor may recommend an examination with a flexible viewing tube, either of just the lower part of the large intestine (sigmoidoscopy) or of the entire large intestine (colonoscopy).
 This examination is important if the constipation developed suddenly or if it is worsening noticeably.

 Occasionally, other tests are needed to determine the cause.
 An abdominal x-ray may show evidence of bowel obstruction or suggest another cause.
-Another test involves swallowing several capsules containing tiny rings that can be seen on x-rays.
-An x-ray is taken several days later.
-Finally, emptying of the rectum can be tested in the laboratory or with special x-rays.
+Other tests measure transit through the colon over several days by swallowing capsules containing tiny rings that can be seen on x-rays or by swallowing a telemetry capsule.
+Rectal sensation and muscle coordination can be assessed by placing a thin catheter into the rectum (anorectal manometry).
+Finally, emptying of the rectum can be tested in the laboratory or with special x-rays (defecography).

 - What are the treatments for constipation?